ryanorsinger/genetic-algorithms-and-machine-learning/notes.md

 - try to identify the feature with the lowest entropy
 - calculate information gain and pick the variable with the highest gain.
 This gain is the difference between the baseline entropy and entropy if you split on one attribute.

+## Extrapolation
+- for category data, we can't extrapolate
+- With numerical data, we can.